victornardim/boa-entrega/README.md

-# Logistic Services Management
+# Boa Entrega

-This repository contains all the applications from the logistic services management solution.
+This repository contains all the services and applications from Boa Entrega logistics company.

 ## Apps